HPCarey/trekkers/README.md

    - The stars were not filled in to display the pre-populated value to the user.

    **Fix**:
-   - I managed to pass the value of the original post rating to the edit form so that it didn't need to be updated for the form to be validated.
+   - I managed to pass the value of the original post rating to the edit form so that it didn't need to be updated for the form to be validated by passing it to the handleMount function inside the useEffect hook and the setPostData. and using setRating(rating) to pass the fetched rating data and store it in the rating variable.
-   - I also tested that the rating value would remain the same as the original post if not updated by the user in the edit form and it passed.
+   - I then tested the rating value in the edit form to see if it would remain the same as the original post ating value if not updated by the user in the edit form and it passed.
    - I checked that the value would be updated to a new value if the user input a new star rating and it passed.
    - I thought this would resolve the issue completely but I could not manage to get the stars to display the filled in value of the rating.
    - After trying a lot of different things and refering back to the component documentation, I had to leave this issue partly unresolved.
    - It would be preferable for the user to see the star rating original value in the edit form, but at least this value is being passed and can be updated or left as is without interfering with the form validation.

 #
 2. Sticky follow/unfollow buttons: